 This course is designed to give the learner an overview of Lean Six Sigma methodology; with an emphasis on healthcare quality applications and initiatives.
 It is intended to give the learner a basic understanding of Lean Six Sigma principles and tools to prepare them for participation in Quality Initiatives in their organization.
 Upon successful completion of the course the learner will earn a Lean Six Sigma Yellow Belt certificate.

-GNSG 5300 | Research and Evidence-based Practice for Advanced Practice Nursing | (5 credits, 8 weeks, online)
+GNSG 5300 | Research & Evidence Based Practice for Advance Nursing Practice | 5 credits | 8 weeks

 The course will focus on evidence-based practice as a framework for advanced nursing practice.
 The use of research and evidence-based nursing processes to improve clinical practice and decision making in the health care setting will be explored in depth.
 This course will include an emphasis on developing clinical questions, acquiring evidence, appraising evidence and synthesis of findings and measurement of outcomes.

-GNSG 5100 | Nursing Science and Theory for Advanced Nursing Practice | (5 credits, 8 weeks, online)
+GNSG 5100 | Nursing Science and Theory for the Advanced Practice Nurse | 5 credits | 8 weeks

 This course focuses on critical analyses of theory and its’ use for advanced nursing practice.
 Nursing’s scientific body of knowledge is examined through consideration of selected nursing models, theories, and constructs.
 Selected theories, models, and concepts from social and behavioral sciences, which enhance nursing as a scientific discipline, are also considered.
 The inter‐relationship between theory, practice and research is examined and various methods for developing scientific knowledge for practice are explored.
 Application of theoretical frameworks to nursing practice is emphasized as the student’s chosen theoretical base for the identification and development of nurse-led evidence-based changes in a chosen healthcare setting.